Differences in the spatial landscape of urban mobility: gender and socioeconomic perspectives: Results

 \subsection{Effects of gender on mobility's diversity}

-Men and women display different patterns in mobility such as average travel time, preferences on the mode of transportation, and commuting travel distance~\cite{Moreira2020, MejiaDorantes2020, Singh2019,macedo2020gender, gustafson2006work, Rodriguez2020, Psylla2017}.
+Men and women display different patterns in mobility such as average travel time, preferences on the mode of transportation, and commuting travel distance~\cite{Moreira2020, MejiaDorantes2020, Singh2019,macedo2020gender, gustafson2006work, Rodriguez2020, Psylla2017,Farre2020}.
 Here, we analyse whether mobility diversity is a suitable candidate to grasp differences in mobility in a gender-centred manner.

 As an example, we consider the case of \bgt.
-In Fig.~\ref{fig:genderbogota}, we display the Kernel Density Estimation (KDE) of the mobility diversity, $H$, of travels made by men ($M$), women ($W$), and all ($A$) travellers either regardless of the purpose of travel (\all), and for work travels only (\work).
-A quick inspection of Fig.~\ref{fig:genderbogota} reveals that the envelopes of the KDEs tend to get closer (smaller distance between them) and more peaked for the most recent dataset.
-This means that travellers, regardless of their gender, tend to choose travel destinations more uniformly over the metropolitan area in 2019 than what they did in 2012.
+In Fig~\ref{fig:genderbogota}, we display the Kernel Density Estimation (KDE) of the mobility diversity, $H$, of travels made by men ($M$), women ($W$), and all ($A$) travellers either regardless of the purpose of travel (\all), and for work travels only (\work).
+A quick inspection of Fig~\ref{fig:genderbogota} reveals that the envelopes of the KDEs tend to get closer (smaller distance between them).
+The fact that travellers, regardless of their gender, display similar values of $H$ means that they tend to cover the metropolitan area in a similar way.
 Such a phenomenon is also corroborated by the values of the peak-to-peak distance between the KDEs of $M$, $W$, and $A$ travellers shown in the matrices appearing within each panel.
+Moreover, the fact that the value of $H$ of a given group of travellers decreases across time confirms that travel destinations are less uniformly scattered over the metropolitan area in 2019 than in 2012.

-Another feature is that the average values of $H$ obtained for women travellers are always smaller than the same quantity computed for the men.
-Such a comparison between the KDEs confirms that women tend to explore the metropolitan area less than men.
+Another feature is that the average values of $H$ obtained for women travellers are always smaller than the one of men.
+The comparison between the KDEs confirms that women tend to distribute their mobility over the metropolitan area less than men.
 We ensure that the differences between the KDEs are statistically significant by computing the Welch's $t$-test between all the possible pairs of distributions ($p$-value $<$ 0.001).
-In light of the results found for \bgt, we repeat the same analysis also for the data available for \mde and \sao (see Section~\ref{S-sec:gendermob} of the Supplementary Material).
+In light of the results found for \bgt, we repeat the same analysis also for the data available for \mde and \sao (see S3.3~Section of the Supplementary Material).

-Figure \ref{fig:genderregions} provides an overview of the effects of gender on $H$ for all the urban areas together over all the available years.
+Fig~\ref{fig:genderregions} provides an overview of the effects of gender on $H$ for all the urban areas together over all the available years.
 Even for the complete set of areas and time snapshots, the Welch's $t$-test confirmed that the distributions are statistically different ($p$-value $<$ 0.001).
+The sole exception is the case of \men and \all travellers of \mde in 2017.